|Duration of observation:||2004 - 2009|

 |Characteristics of deformation:|

 During October – November 2005, an episode of surface uplift (3 – 5 cm) occurred encompassing both Tanaga and Takawanga volcanoes.
-In addition to this broad deformation signal, small localised displacements on the southeast flank of Takawanga correspond to a region of unusual seismicity.
 The broad region of uplift is modelled as a pressurising magma reservoir using a point source or a shallow-dipping prolate source that is elongate in the east-west direction.
 The source depth is inferred to be 5 – 8 km with a volume increase of 0.002 – 0.008 km³.

 |Reference:||Lu, Z., and Dzurisin, D., 2014, InSAR imaging of Aleutian volcanoes: Chichester, UK, Springer-Praxis, 390 p.|